 In response to the COVID-19 pandemic, we have temporarily closed most of our offices (including our headquarters) around the world, encouraged our employees to work remotely, implemented travel restrictions for all non-essential business, and shifted certain of our customer, industry, analyst, investor, and employee events to virtual-only experiences and we may deem it advisable to similarly alter, postpone or cancel entirely additional events in the future.
-For example, we have canceled our in-person, annual Knowledge conference and replaced it with a digital event experience and postponed our Financial Analyst Day.
+For example, we canceled our in-person, annual Knowledge conference and replaced it with a digital event experience and cancelled our Financial Analyst Day.
 Certain costs incurred in preparation for these events could not be recovered.
+Additionally, our efforts to re-open our offices safely may not be successful, could expose our personnel to health risks and could involve additional costs or liability.
+The COVID-19 pandemic may have a long-term effect on the nature of our office environment and remote working and how we innovate, which may present operational and workplace culture challenges that may adversely affect our business.

-If the COVID-19 pandemic worsens, especially in regions in which we have material operations or sales, our business activities originating from affected areas, including sales-related activities, could be adversely affected.
-Disruptive activities could include business closures in impacted areas, further restrictions on our employees' and other service providers' ability to travel, impacts to productivity if our employees or their family members experience health issues, and potential delays in hiring and onboarding of new employees.
+The COVID-19 pandemic has impacted our business, and, as a result, in our Q1 2020 earnings we revised our external guidance to investors as to our expectations of our financial performance for the full year 2020 to account for impacts that have occurred and further expected impacts.
+If the COVID-19 pandemic continues or worsens, especially in regions in which we have material operations or sales, our business activities originating from affected areas, including sales-related activities, could be adversely affected.
+Disruptive activities could include continued business closures in impacted areas, further or continued restrictions on our employees' and other service providers' ability to travel, impacts to productivity if our employees or their family members experience health issues, and potential delays in hiring and onboarding of new employees mainly in our general and administrative functions.
 The COVID-19 pandemic could also impact our data center operations, including potential disruptions to the supply chain of hardware needed to maintain these third-party systems, and primary vendors we rely on for products and services that allow our employees to work remotely.
-Further, we may experience increased cyberattacks and security challenges as our global employee base works remotely.
+Additionally, in the event that internal performance metrics under our short-term and long-term incentive programs are not met due to negative economic conditions arising from the COVID-19 pandemic, these programs may not pay competitively and we may face greater challenges in retaining key employees.
+Further, we may experience increased cyberattacks and security challenges as our global employee base and vendors and other third parties work remotely on less secure systems.